dylangiliberto/Message-Board/README.md

 - Password recovery (using email)
 - "Lazy Loading" to speed up loading pages with many images
 - Complete redisign of front-end (It could use some work)
+- Complete user, role, and permissions systems to give more control over what each user can do on the site
 - More admin features
 - Follow/friend users
+- Notifications!
 - Many bug fixes...